epfl-ada/ada-2022-project-fraisetagadaofficial/README.md

 ## Organization
 ### Corentin
 Optimizing the use of datasets according to the analysis of variables and tools to manage large datasets, using vaex and dask to improve computation speed and memory usage.
 Continue to check the difference between the video in the timeseries dataset and the numbers given in the channels dataset.
+Website development & plots.
 ### Pierugo
 Defining virality, testing different threshold of the ratio of views and subsrcibers, with different transform (ex: log(views)/log(subscriber) to see how it affects our identifications of the channel which buzzed.
+Writing the data story & README.
 ### Sander
 Regression/classification models to determine what features explain wheter a video has buzzed or not.
+Website development & plots.
 ### Wissam
 Continuing to explore the data to find potential additional features.
 Comparing the features between the set of videos which we identified as having buzzed and the others using statistical tests.
+Writing the data story & README.

 ## Additional questions for TAs
 As we want to combine the data from the timeseries and channels dataset, we would like to keep only the channels ids for which the number of videos according to the timeseries dataset is the same as the one given by the channels dataset.
 But doing so, we need to drop abount 2/3 of the channels id, do you think it is a reasonable thing to drop that much data?